Cragside: William Armstrong

 William Armstrong was born on 26 November 1810 in Newcastle upon Tyne, the son of a corn merchant.
 Trained as a solicitor, he moved to London before he was twenty.
 Returning to Newcastle, in 1835 he met and married Margaret Ramshaw, the daughter of a builder.
 A keen amateur scientist, Armstrong began to conduct experiments in both hydraulics and electricity.
 In 1847, he abandoned the law for manufacturing and established W. G. Armstrong and Company at a site at Elswick, outside Newcastle.
 By the 1850s, with his design for the Armstrong Gun, Armstrong laid the foundations for an armaments firm that would, before the end of the century, see Krupp as its only world rival.
 He established himself as a figure of national standing: his work supplying artillery to the British Army was seen as an important response to the failures of Britain's forces during the Crimean War.
-In 1859, he was knighted and made Engineer of Rifled Ordnance, becoming the principal supplier of armaments to both the Army and the Navy.
+In 1859, he was knighted and made Engineer of Rifled Ordnance, becoming the principal supplier of armaments to both the Army and the Royal Navy.